fgfm999/TIL/README.md

 2. User can see following's post, like the home timeline of twitter
 3. User should stake some NEAR for the storage

+## Team

+fgfm999

+A web2 developer,  start developing web3 this year.
+Familiar with Rust, Typescript.